 Students are not permitted to loiter on campus before or after the school day unless they are participating in a supervised activity.
-Students can arrive at school at 7:15 a.m. and are to report directly to the cafeteria where they will be supervised.
-Access is available after 7:30 a.m.
+Students can arrive at school at 7:25 a.m.

 MISSED DETENTION

 Students must be prompt, appropriately behaved and prepared to work in detention.
 Those who are late, or not behaving appropriately or those who miss detention will be issued a more progressive disciplinary consequence.